unibas-dmi-hpc/LB4OMP/README.rst

 ``KMP_MIN`` declares the chunk size parameter for the newly implemented scheduling techniques use.

+``KMP_TIME_LOOPS`` defines the path where LB4OMP stores the collected execution time of all OpenMP parallel loops associated with the ``schedule(runtime)`` clause.
+When this environment variable is not defined, LB4OMP will not collect loops' execution time.

 =========================================================
 How to Build LB4OMP, the extended LLVM* OpenMP* Libraries